 Coping with pitching, rolling and yawing took me back to a long day at RAF Shawbury in the early seventies.
 After theoretical lessons on flying over many weeks in the RAF corps of school CCF, the moment finally came to experience it in practice.
 Unfortunately, a surname beginning with “W” meant I had the last slot, which at the end of the day, was a simple second seat for a Chipmunked take off, circle of the runway and immediate landing.

 I was unimpressed, and have rarely taken to the skies since.

-Years ago I mentioned this behaviour to Mike Gunton, the BBC producer who has worked on many of David Attenborough’s natural history programmes, and happened to stay with us overnight whilst fishing the Teifi, and discussed how great it would be to film this behaviour.
-Perhaps now, the way technology has developed, it is a realistic prospect for someone with the appropriate gear.
-Or maybe it has already been filmed??
+Years ago, I mentioned this behaviour to Mike Gunton, a then BBC producer who has worked on many of David Attenborough’s natural history programmes, and happened to be staying with us overnight, whilst fishing the river Teifi.
+I discussed how wonderful it would be to film this behaviour.
+Perhaps now, the way technology has developed, it’s becoming a realistic prospect for someone with the appropriate gear.
+Or maybe it has already been filmed?

 But to suddenly see so many young and mature, not ancient, trees succumbing all around us is deeply troubling.
 I do hope that those now planning and subsidising the reforestation of many of the upland areas nearby are aware of the current state of affairs.
-Click here for a contemporary official assessment of one of these diseases, Phytophtora ramorum, by the Forestry Commission.
+Click here for a contemporary official assessment of some of these diseases, by the Forestry Commission.
 Is it over optimistic?